 - Principle 5: Ongoing learning and reflective practice

-- “The key to successful transitions between settings catering for young children will lie in collaboration – collaboration between educators and educational leaders in varied early learning environments; and collaboration with families to ensure that children’s prior experiences are valued, and their current needs are met” (Early Childhood Australia & Australian Curriculum, Assessment and Reporting Authority 2011, p.
+- The key to successful transitions for children between settings lies in collaboration.
+Collaboration between educators and educational leaders in varied early learning environments.
+Collaboration with families to ensure children’s prior experiences is valued, and current needs are met.
+(Early Childhood Australia & Australian Curriculum, Assessment and Reporting Authority 2011, p.
 29).

-- Department of Education (DoE) schools and services, and Education and Care (E&C) services are expected, through Strong Partnerships, to work together in supporting all Tasmanian children who transition between DoE schools and services, and E&C services.
+- Strong Partnerships ensures Department of Education (DoE) schools and services, and Education and Care (E&C) services work together.
+This collaboration better supports children transition between the two services.

-- Equal responsibility must be taken by DoE schools and services, and E&C services for actively, respectfully and decisively working together to support smooth transitions.
+- Equal responsibility must be taken by DoE, and E&C services to work together to support smooth transitions.

-- Supporting children’s transitions between Department of Education (DoE) schools and services, and Education and Care (E&C) services is complex work.
-It is important to understand context and to develop approaches that are focused, responsive and agreed.
+- Supporting children’s transitions between DoE schools and services, and E&C services is complex work.
+It is important to understand context and to develop focused, responsive, and agreed approaches.